Research Shows That Anyone Could Forget a Kid in a Hot Car

 The first step to preventing these hot-car tragedies is for parents and caregivers to understand that human memory is faulty and that these memory failures can happen to anyone.
 The key to avoiding such incidents is for people to use strategies aimed at overcoming memory lapses.
 “The strategies need to be child-specific,” Diamond says.
 “When you have a child in the car, do something unique.”

-Here are some strategies from the CR car seat team.
+Here are some strategies from the expert team that tests car seats for CR.

 - Create visual reminders.
 Place the child’s diaper bag, jacket, or hat in the front passenger seat.